uwcirg/cds-fhir-environments/dev/README.md

 # Development Configuration
-Sets up a copy of CNICS FHIR environments, for development
+Sets up a copy of CDS FHIR environments, for development

 ## Setup